-Strengths Weakness/Gaps Opportunities/Recommendations SOCIAL MANAGEMENT The legal framework at national and state level is robust and the utilities take cognizance of it in its systems and practices.
-HPPCL has an E&amp;S policy and provisions as well as reporting and tracking mechanisms.
+Core Principle #1: Program E&S management systems are designed to (a) promote E&S sustainability in the Program design; (b) avoid, minimize, or mitigate adverse impacts; and (c) promote informed decision-making relating to a Program's E&S effects. rengths Weakness/Gaps Opportunities/Recommendations SC CIAL MANAGEMENT • The legal framework at national and state level is robust and the utilities take cognizance of it in its systems and practices.
+HPPCL has an E&S policy and provisions as well as reporting and tracking mechanisms.
 During project preparatory gram sabhas, public consultations, public hearing etc are organized.
 Further, RR staff maintains direct contact with PAFs and keep them aware about the project and welfare activities being carried out by the organization HPPCL has appointed the co-ordinators from the project area who are the effective mean of two-way communication between HPPCL and local people.
 Another mean being used by HPPCL to get familiar with the mindset of local people is the involvement of Community Based Organizations (Mahila Mandal, Yuvak Mandal) in the sensitization work HPPCL has established a Grievance Redressal mechanism by constituting the Grievance Redressal Committee (GRC) in every project.
 Apart from the representative of Project Proponent, representatives of District Administration, Project Affected Families and Project Affected Panchayat are the members of GRC.
-The funds allocated for LADF remains grossly under utilised, resulting in gaps in mitigating the adverse impacts There is no structured mechanism for monitoring and evaluating the cumulative social impacts on the community and the measures taken to compensate and resettle and rehabilitate the affected The R&amp;R policy needs to be updated to align with the RFCTLAR&amp;R Act 2013.
-Unlocking the LADF with improved institutional mechanism fo disbursement of the entitlements.
-Strengths Weakness/Gaps ENVIRONMENTAL MANAGEMENT Opportunities/Recommendations Present legislative framework contained in the umbrella Environmental systems are project and regulatory There is an opportunity to develop ESPP that EPA, 1986; the Water Act, 1974; the Water Cess Act, 1977; requirement specific.
-These projects' specific efforts need an aligns with national and state laws an and the Air Act, 1981.
-The legal framework in respect of integrated system to address environmental and other climate global standards for management of E8 management of forest and biodiversity is contained in the risks and be duly documented, approved within their risks.
-Developing an program E&S manu Indian Forest Act, 1927; the FCA, 1980; the Wild Life competent approving authorities for regular implementation. providing step-by-step instructions on ho (Protection) Act, 1972; and the Biodiversity Act, to develop and implement a manageme
+The funds allocated for LADF remains grossly under utilised, resulting in gaps in mitigating the adverse impacts There is no structured mechanism for monitoring and evaluating the cumulative social impacts on the community and the measures taken to compensate and resettle and rehabilitate the affected The R&R policy needs to be updated to align with the RFCTLAR&R Act 2013.
+Unlocking the LADF with improved institutional mechanism for disbursement of the entitlements.
+Sti rengths Weakness/Gaps Opportunities/Recommendations ENVIRONMENTAL MANAGEMENT • Present legislative framework contained in the umbrella EPA, 1986; the Water Act, 1974; the Water Cess Act, 1977; and the Air Act, 1981.
+The legal framework in respect of management of forest and biodiversity is contained in the Indian Forest Act, 1927; the FCA, 1980; the Wild Life (Protection) Act, 1972; and the Biodiversity Act, Environmental systems are project and regulatory requirement specific.
+These projects' specific efforts need an integrated system to address environmental and other climate risks and be duly documented, approved within their competent approving authorities for regular implementation.
+There is an opportunity to develop ESPP that aligns with national and state laws and global standards for management of E&S risks.
+Developing an program E&S manual providing step-by-step instructions on how to develop and implement a management.